 There are various norms that may be placed on the tensor product of the underlying vector spaces of two Banach spaces; the result is not usually complete, but of course we may take its completion.
-One of these, the projective tensor product, makes Ban (the category of Banach spaces and short linear maps) into a closed monoidal category, but any of them makes into a symmetric monoidal category.
-If we start with Hilbert spaces, then a different choice of norm is needed to make the result into a Hilbert space; then Hilb also becomes a closed symmetric monoidal category.
+One of these, the projective tensor product, makes Ban (the category of Banach spaces and short linear maps) into a closed symmetric monoidal category, but there are others that still put useful structures on .
+If we start with Hilbert spaces, then there is a choice of norm that will make the result into a Hilbert space; then Hilb also becomes a closed symmetric monoidal category.

 Let and be Banach spaces, and let be their tensor product as vector spaces.
 To define a tensor product of and as Banach spaces, we will place a norm on , making a normed vector space; the only difference in the following definitions is which norm to use.
 Then we take the completion , which is a Banach space.

 Every element of may be written (in many different ways) as a formal linear combination of formal tensor products of elements of and (suppressing the symbol ):

 Let the projective cross norm of an element of be